MicrosoftDocs/visualstudio-docs/docs/code-quality/configure-fxcop-analyzers.md

 ## EditorConfig file

-You can configure FxCop analyzer rules by adding key-value pairs to an [.editorconfig](https://editorconfig.org) file.
+Starting in version 2.6.3 of the [Microsoft.CodeAnalysis.FxCopAnalyzers](https://www.nuget.org/packages/Microsoft.CodeAnalysis.FxCopAnalyzers) NuGet package, you can refine certain FxCop analyzer rules by adding key-value pairs to an [.editorconfig](https://editorconfig.org) file.
 A configuration file can be [specific to a project](#per-project-configuration) or it can be [shared](#shared-configuration) between two or more projects.

 > [!NOTE]
 > You cannot configure legacy FxCop rules by using an .editorconfig file.